 Key Accomplishments as a High School Junior

-If you'll be a junior or haven’t yet finished your junior year, follow our advice for using this time to impress colleges.
+If you'll be a junior or haven’t yet finished your junior year, follow our advice for using this time to impress colleges and universities.

 Know Teachers and Counselors

-Your teachers are an integral part of your success, so take the time to get to know them individually if you're enjoying their class or considering pursuing their subject in college.
+Your teachers are an integral part of your success, so take the time to get to know them individually if you're enjoying their class or considering pursuing their subject for your collegiate major.
 Ask for their advice and ask about their experience.
 When it's time to apply, ask them for a letter of recommendation.

 Your college counselors also will be able to advise you better if they know you personally, so reach out well in advance of your senior year.
 After all, it's their job to match individuals with colleges, so a deeper knowledge of your interests and abilities will only help them help you.

 Start researching different colleges, scholarships, financial aid packages and academic programs early.
 You don’t have to finalize any lists before junior year is over, but having an idea of the kinds of schools that interest you will make your application process even easier.
 Subscribe to school mailing lists or follow their social media.